avilum/secimport/README.md

   -  `Go` is under development

-## Installation
-For evaluation, we highly recommend the QuickStart with <a href="#Docker">Docker</a> instead of self-installing.<br>
-If you are not using Docker, follow <a href="https://github.com/avilum/secimport/wiki/Installation">Installation</a> to install eBPF or DTrace.
-- To install secimport from git clone: `python3 -m pip install -e .`
-- To install secimport from pypi (latest stable release): `python3 -m pip install secimport`

-## Docker
-The quickest way to evaluate `secimport` is to use our [Docker container](docker/README.md), which includes `bpftrace` (`ebpf`) and other plug-and-play examples.

 ## Quick Start - Using the CLI
 To run an end-to-end interactive example:
 1. Build a docker with custom kernel that matches your existing OS kernel version